contexttesting/reducer/README.md

 <p align="center"><a href="#table-of-contents"><img src=".documentary/section-breaks/2.svg?sanitize=true"></a></p>

 The main interfaces that the _@Zoroaster/Reducer_ uses are the Test and TestSuite, which contain the minimal properties required to decide whether to run a test, or reduce a test suite further.
+They are shared with `zoroaster` binary and come from the [`@zoroaster/types`](https://github.com/contexttesting/types) package.

 [`import('@zoroaster/types').Test`](https://github.com/contexttesting/types#type-_contexttestingtest) __<a name="type-_contexttestingtest">`_contextTesting.Test`</a>__: The test interface.